Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/religion.md

 ## God Talks

-A god talk sheet placed at `LangMod/**/Data/god_talk.xlsx` is necessary for the religion to function.
+A god talk sheet placed at `LangMod/**/Data/god_talk.xlsx` provides the god's voice lines; without it the religion still functions, but god talks are simply blank.
 You may reference the base game sheet at **Elin/Package/_Elona/Lang/EN/Data/god_talk.xlsx**.

 ![](./assets/god_talk.png)